 Sleep Apnea Surgery at Atlantic Oral Surgery & Dental Implant Centre

-Dr. Davis and Dr. Woodford can perform sleep apnea surgeries like UPPP (uvulopalatopharyngoplasty), orthognathic surgery, and other procedures.
+Our doctors can perform sleep apnea surgeries like UPPP (uvulopalatopharyngoplasty), orthognathic surgery, and other procedures.
 Oral and maxillofacial surgeons are experts at restoring the balance of the oral and facial structures to improve breathing function.
 To schedule a consultation, contact our office in St. John’s, NL.
 One of our staff members will gladly assist you.